that anyone can afford

 that costs nothing during your lifetime

-that will help our students for generations to come
+that will help students for generations to come

-As a longtime research and development staff engineer at Oak Ridge National Laboratory, Curt Maxey used to joke he should have a sign outside his office: “Do NOT ask me about my interns!”
+As a longtime research and development staff engineer at Oak Ridge National Laboratory, Curt Maxey used to joke that he was worse than a grandparent when it came to his interns and should have a sign outside his office: "Do NOT ask me about my interns!"

 Maxey, who retired from ORNL in 2015, mentored many college students over the years, setting them on course to achieve lofty goals such as building robotics for NASA.
 Throughout his career, Maxey would eat lunch with the interns, building relationships that last to this day.